mblwhoi/drupal_faceted_search/README.txt

 - You want to clearly show users what subject areas are the most comprehensive on your site.

+- You are trying to discover relationships or trends between contents.

 - Your site has too much content for it to be displayed through fixed navigational structures, but you still want it to be navigable.